metacube-manthan-rajoria/Assignments/006 - DOTNET/Chapter 002 - Basics/Assignment 002 - C# OOP/Assignment.md

 - Project 2 (Console).
 Create a console application with a menu to perform operations on zoo management.
 Exception handling is a must.
 The namespace should be `Metacube.Net.ZooManagement.Console`

 > [!note]
 > The above 2 projects should be separate.
-Console project should have only reference of the project#1
+Console project should have only reference of the Project 1(Class Library)

 ### Problem